sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 - Cretae service account role and rolebinding  to access all these objects
 - create a service of e.g Nodeport

-## create INgress resource
+## create INGRESS resource
 - More about routing traffic and whataview

 ## Use rules when you wanna route traffic on diff conditions
-- host field difeerentiate a yaml file with multuple domain names and a single domain name So there are two opaths
+- host field diffentiates a yaml file with multiple domain names and a single domain name So there are two paths
 1. Splitting traffic by urls with one rule, and split the traffic in two paths
 2. Splitting traffic by hostname, use two rules and one path